gwcoffey/gwcoffey.com/content/archive/posterous/jony-ives-steve-jobs-eulogy.md

 title: "Jony Ive's Steve Jobs Eulogy"
 date: 2011-10-26
 archive: posterous
+summary: "Steve used to say to me (and he used to say this a lot), \"Hey Jony, here's a dopey idea.\" And sometimes they were — really dopey.
+Sometimes they were truly dreadful.
+But sometimes they took the air from the room, and they left us both completely silent."
 ---

 {{< aside >}}
-I'm leaving this here because I'm afraid Apple will take <a href="http://events.apple.com.edgesuite.net/10oiuhfvojb23/event/index.html">the video</a> down in time, and it is too good not to be able to re-read later.
-All emphasis is my own. <em>[ed: The link did indeed stop working sometime since this was posted.]</em>
+I'm leaving this here because I'm afraid Apple will take [the video](http://events.apple.com.edgesuite.net/10oiuhfvojb23/event/index.html) down in time, and it is too good not to be able to re-read later.
+All emphasis is my own. {{< ed "The link did indeed stop working sometime since this was posted." >}}
 {{< /aside >}}

 ## Jony Ive's Eulogy to Steve Jobs at Apple's "Celebrating Steve" Event

-<time datetime="2011-10-19">October 19, 2011</time>
+{{< time "2011-10-19" "October 19, 2011" >}}

 Steve used to say to me (and he used to say this a lot), "Hey Jony, here's a dopey idea."
 And sometimes they were — really dopey.
 Sometimes they were truly dreadful.
 But **sometimes they took the air from the room, and they left us both completely silent.** Bold, crazy, magnificent ideas.
 Or quiet, simple ones which, in their subtlety, their detail, were utterly profound.